LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 Ouchijuku in Fukushima

 Fukushima is a prefecture located in the northern Tohoku region of Japan.
-With its great outdoors, delicious cuisine, and seasonal views, it is an ideal spot you can go to again and again.
+With its great outdoors, delicious cuisine, and seasonal views, it is an ideal spot for you to visit again and again.

 In this article, we introduce the latest information on Fukushima, along with must-visit spots, cultural events, and delicious food.